Do you frequently worry that something negative will happen?

 Feelings of Impending Doom: What Are They?

 The overpowering feeling of imminent disaster [1*] might strike once or more.
-These feelings may appear on their own, or they may appear before to, concurrently with, or subsequent to the escalation of other anxiety-related symptoms and experiences.
+These feelings may appear on their own, or they may appear before, concurrently with, or subsequent to the escalation of other anxiety-related symptoms and experiences.
 The signs of approaching disaster are often described by one or more of the following.

 Why Do You Feel Like Something Is About to Happen?